mohiva/play-silhouette-seed/README.md

 The Silhouette Seed project is an Activator template which shows how [Silhouette](https://github.com/mohiva/play-silhouette) can be implemented in a Play Framework application.
 It's a starting point which can be extended to fit your needs.

-**Warning:** This documentation is for version 2.0-SNAPSHOT of Silhouette currently under development.
+**Warning:** This template is for version 2.0-SNAPSHOT of Silhouette currently under development.
 Were you looking for version [1.0](https://github.com/mohiva/play-silhouette-seed/tree/1.0) of the template?

 ## Example